 All GX-Series grand pianos feature Kawai’s premium Neotex key surfaces which enhance the tactile pleasure of playing, and have moisture absorbent characteristics to aid control.
 Also common to the entire GX-Series range are hammers using finest quality, long-haired New Zealand and Australian wool.

-For those situations where a GX-7 is too large but a GX-3 is too small, the 200cm GX-5 (£29,999 RRP) and 214cm GX-6 (£33,333 RRP) are also available, with the same features on a smaller scale.
+For those situations where a GX-7 is too large but a GX-3 is too small, the 200cm GX-5 (£31,222 RRP) and 214cm GX-6 (£34,444 RRP) are also available, with the same features on a smaller scale.